Bbek10/myresume/README.md

 - Prod URL: https://imperativecare.com/

 ## Prerequisites
+- PHP 7.2.5 or higher (curerently using PHP 7.4.30)
+- Node.js for frontend asset compilation ( version: >= 12.0.0 (we are currently using 14.\* lts))
+- Composer for PHP dependencies
 - Wordpress >= 6.8
 - PHP >= 7.4.30 (with php-mbstring enabled)
 - Yarn: Package manager
 ## Server

 - WP Engine